cesaraustralia/GeneticRiskIndex/README.md

 - [aws cli](https://aws.amazon.com/cli/)

 On linux and mac these can be installed with most package managers (e.g. brew, apt, pacman) and run from the command line.
-On windows ansible will need [cygwin](https://www.cygwin.com/), while terraform has a [windows installer](https://www.terraform.io/downloads.html).
-It is recommended these scripts are run from linux, either a local machine, a vm or a server.
+It is recommended these scripts are run from linux, either in a local machine, a virtual machine or on a server.

 Once terraform and aws-cli are installed, clone or download this repository to get started.